 Overview of Networking

 Networking has emerged as one of the primary ways to land a job.
 This process is a way for you to establish relationships with individuals who can introduce you to new opportunities that you can't find on a job board.
-Networking can provide you with a better understanding of various careers as well as information about numerous companies that you may not find by surfing the web.
+Networking can help you with career planning by providing you with a better understanding of various careers as well as information about numerous companies that you may not find by surfing the web.
 With this information, your career planning process can be based on direct information rather than rumors or biased company literature.
+The following is some advice about networking that can help you maximize its effectiveness for career planning and for landing a job.

 Look at Your Current Resources